ellaism/specs/specs/2018-0002-webassembly.md

 I32Mul, I64Mul
 ```

 All floating type instructions are disabled.
+For other instructions, the cost is `1`.

-And the initial memory region has a cost of `4096` per page, and growing memories have costs of `8192` per page.
+The initial memory region has a cost of `4096` per page, and growing memories have costs of `8192` per page.

 For external host functions, gas costs as in EVM applies, in addition: